proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 - Multisig accounts can have up to `10` cosignatories.
 - An account can be cosigner of up to `5` multisig accounts.
 - Multisig accounts can have as a cosigner another multisig, up to `3` levels.
 Multi-level multisig accounts add “AND/OR” logic to multi-signature transactions.
+- [Multisig modification transactions](#modifymultisigtransaction) must be wrapped in an [aggregate transaction](./aggregate-transaction.md).
+New cosignatories added to the multisig must opt-in by cosigning the aggregate.

 ## Examples